yegor256/takes/README.md

 ## Optional dependencies

-If you're using Maven and include Takes as a dependency in your own project, you can choose which of the optional dependencies to include in your project.
+If you are using Maven and include Takes as a dependency in your own project, you can choose which of the optional dependencies to include in your project.
 The list of all of the optional dependencies can be seen in the Takes project `pom.xml`.